Intel 8087: Design and development

 Because the instruction prefetch queues of the 8086 and 8088 make the time when an instruction is executed not always the same as the time it is fetched, a coprocessor such as the 8087 cannot determine when an instruction for itself is the next instruction to be executed purely by watching the CPU bus.
 The 8086 and 8088 have two queue status signals connected to the coprocessor to allow it to synchronize with the CPU's internal timing of execution of instructions from its prefetch queue.
 The 8087 maintains its own identical prefetch queue, from which it reads the coprocessor opcodes that it actually executes.
 Because the 8086 and 8088 prefetch queues have different sizes and different management algorithms, the 8087 determines which type of CPU it is attached to by observing a certain CPU bus line when the system is reset, and the 8087 adjusts its internal instruction queue accordingly.
 The redundant duplication of prefetch queue hardware in the CPU and the coprocessor is inefficient in terms of power usage and total die area, but it allowed the coprocessor interface to use very few dedicated IC pins, which was important.
-At the time when the 8086, which defined the coprocessor interface, was introduced, IC packages with more than 40 pins were rare, expensive, and wrangled with problems such as excessive lead capacitance, a major limiting factor for signalling speeds.
+At the time when the 8086, which defined the coprocessor interface, was introduced, IC packages with more than 40 pins were rare, expensive, and suffered from problems such as excessive lead capacitance, a major limiting factor for signalling speeds.

 The coprocessor operation codes are encoded in 6 bits across 2 bytes, beginning with the escape sequence: